-CARES was appointed to conduct a Chemical Exposure Survey on the Floating, Production, Storage, and Offloading (FPSO) vessel, the Kwame Nkrumah installed in the Jubilee Oil Field.
-CARES were responsible for conducting personal exposure monitoring for personnel working around or with benzene and glutaraldehyde.
+CARES Group was appointed to conduct a Chemical Exposure Survey on the Floating, Production, Storage, and Offloading (FPSO) vessel, the Kwame Nkrumah installed in the Jubilee Oil Field.
+CARES Group was responsible for conducting personal exposure monitoring for personnel working around or with benzene and glutaraldehyde.

 The client identified that a Health Risk Assessment had not been completed and that there was no record of information about workforce Similar Exposure Groups (SEG’s).
 Similarly, there were no specific exposure profiles for physical, chemical and biological agents identifiable with the FPSO operations.